ricksteruk/aya_devnet_guide/prometheus_guide.md

 ![EnterURL](monitoring_assets/aya_grafana_template.png)

-`NOTE - If the data source is not connecting you will need to update the data source to the one that you have just created.`
+`NOTE - If the data source is not connecting you need to update the data source to the one that you just created.`

 Enjoy your new dashboard!
 It is possible to set up alerts from Grafafa by various methods